smart-data-models/.github/profile/README.md

 representation formats and semantics</strong> that will be used by applications both to consume and to publish data.
 The <a href="https://bit.ly/contribution_manual">contribution manual</a> is a good place to start</p>

 The models are curated based on the principles of <a href="https://github.com/smart-data-models/data-models/blob/master/MANIFESTO.md">agile standardization</a>, that allows the creation of specifications in less than a week (data-model-in-a-week) provided that running examples and definitions are available.
-Data models are incorporated from two sources, mapping open data adopted standars (standards that allow their free use, free customization and free sharing of customizations) and real use cases.
+Data models are incorporated from two sources, mapping open and adopted standars (standards that allow their free use, free customization and free sharing of customizations) and real use cases.

 <table>
 <thead>